Existence and the stability of minimizers in ferromagnetic nanowires

 We study static 180 degree domain walls in infinite magnetic wires with bounded, $C^1$ and rotationally symmetric cross sections.
-We prove an existence of global minimizers for the energy of micromagnetics for any $C^1$ cross sections.
-We show, that under some asymmetry of the cross sections the whole sequence of almost minimizers converges to a minimizer of the limiting energy up to a rotation and a translation.
-An upper bound on the energy of micromagnetics is obtained in thick wires with rectangular cross sections as well, which is realized via a vortex wall. \\
+We prove an existence of global minimizers for the energy of micromagnetics for any bounded $C^1$ cross sections.
+Under some asymmetry of cross sections we prove a stability result for the minimizers, namely, we show that vectors of micromagnetics having an energy close to the minimal one, must be $H^1$ close to the actual minimizer, which is itself close to the minimizer of the limit energy up to a rotation and a translation. \\

 \textbf{Keywords:}\ \ Nanowires; Magnetization reversal; Transverse wall; Vortex wall; Domain wall